patrickmmartin/pith-writings/dao_of_scratch/article.md

 There even seems to be a Scratch version of Herobrine http://minecraft.gamepedia.com/Herobrine.

 ## Don't worry: it's not like "coding"
 It is important to point out that "just coding" is not the point - it's engagement with the environment, using creative approaches and problem solving that are the real end games here.
-I think this says it most clearly http://worrydream.com/MeanwhileAtCodeOrg/
+This is highlighted here: http://worrydream.com/MeanwhileAtCodeOrg/

-# Suitability for classroom and distributed teaching
+## Suitability for classroom and distributed teaching
   `Good Point 25: Scratch supports multiple sessions on the same account and concurrent work on different projects` This is one setup I can advocate: given each project has a thumbnail in the account's list of projects: `Good Point 26: all projects have a thumbnail` it's very easy for a supervisor to see what individuals are up to.
 This also allows the supervisor to investigate and debug a project remotely if needs be.